brhoades/selenium_wrapper/doc/source/sw_converter.rst

     - ``#p ignoresslerrors="yes"/"no"``
       - Specifies whether to ignore errors about an invalid or expired SSL certificate.
 Default: "yes"
     - ``#p ghostdriverlog="filename"``
-      - Specifies the name of the log file for ghostdriver.
+      - Specifies the name of the log file for Ghostdriver.
 Default: "ghostdriver.log"

   - Splunk Connection

     - ``#p report="server FQDN or IP"``
       - This parameter toggles reporting.
-If this parameter is left to the default (blank) reporting will not happen.
+If this parameter is left to the default (None) reporting will not happen.
+If other options are not properly set and this option is not blank, there may be spontaneous crashes when it fails to connect.
 Default: None
     - ``#p report_port=8089``
       - The port to connect to the reporting Splunk server at.
 Default: 8089
     - ``#p report_user="username""``